 In other words, new students signing up have at least one year of access, but their access and the access of all past students will be extended each year I earn platform costs from additional new registrations.

 All students will have access as long as I can keep the platform running without additional loss.
 I will attempt to give all students a 6 to 12 month heads up as to final closure, but notice may be shorter than that.

 Students will always have at least one year of access from the start of their class (which is the first day of class, not the day they register).

 Why are some of Roz Wound Up Classes less expensive than others?

 Class prices are based on a number of factors.
 The length of a class and the time spent creating the classroom resources is the key factor.

-I offer three types of classes:
+As of 2020 I will offer two types of classes: